Cazobi/Alteryx/Challenge_6/README.md

-# Challenge 4
+# Challenge 6

 [Challenge description](https://community.alteryx.com/t5/Weekly-Challenges/Challenge-1-Join-to-Range/m-p/36621/highlight/true#M25)

-A dataset contains a text field that has a date embedded within the text.
-The problem is that the date is represented a few different ways.
-For example:

-16-APR-2005
-Nov•16,•1900
-4-SEP-00
-Jan•5•2000

-The goal is to create a new Date/Time field populated with the dates contained within the text field.
-You will also need to standardize the dates so that they are all formatted the same.
+Sales reps are travelling all over the US.
+The data contained in the workflow details the travel paths for 7 Reps to 7 different cities.
+The travel route is detailed as well.
+The objective of this challenge is to determine which Rep has logged the most miles.
+Please include the route traveled as a spatial object in the output.

 What I learned/practiced:
 *